g2384/Life-In-The-UK/Facts.md

 Money raised from income tax pays for government services such as roads, education, police and the armed forces.

 MPs, Assembly members, members of the Scottish Parliament (MSPs) and MEPs are also listed in The Phone Book, published by BT, and in Yellow Pages.
 The Queen is not.

+The currency in the UK is the pound sterling (symbol £).

 # Festivals